Skip to main content

 Recent Rain or Active Leaks: The Survey should be conducted when the suspect areas are actively leaking or there has been a recent rain event sufficient to cause subject areas to leak.

 Clear Line-of-Sight: Since an infrared imager cannot “see through” objects, a direct line-of-sight is required.
-Portions of the building that are obstructed by trees, vegetation, or snow cannot be surveyed.
-Whenever possible, vehicles or building materials should be moved prior to the commencement of the inspection.
+Portions of the building that are obstructed by trees, vegetation, or snow cannot be inspected.
+Whenever possible, vehicles or building materials should be moved prior to the start of the inspection.

 Inside/Outside Temperature Differential: For best results infrared inspections require a minimum inside/outside temperature differential of 10C (18F) for three hours prior to, and during the inspection.